etleap/terraform-provider-etleap/docs/resources/connection_db2.md

 Optional:

 - `address` (String) The server address for the SSH connection.
 Not Null
+- `port` (Number) The port for the SSH connection.
+Defaults to 22.
+Default: 22
 - `username` (String) The username for the SSH connection.
 Not Null